-and surplea testingles.
-Incase or under the minimal properties of the prosthesis must not be allowed to come into contact with metallic or other hard objects (especially in the case of ceramic implants), unless this is expressly envisaged by the of the 'Surgical Technique' description.
+and surplical technique.
+Incase or undouble technique description of the prosthesis must not be allowed to come into contact with metallic or other hard objects (especially in the case of ceramic implants), unless this is expressly envisaged by the of the 'Surgical Technique' description.